-Network - The terms network and in-network refer to AH Facilities, AH Providers, PPO providers, and in the limited situations they are covered, PPO facilities.
+Network - The terms network and in-network refer to AH Facilities, AH Providers, PPO providers and, in the rare situations when their services are covered, PPO facilities.
 The Plan generally pays a higher percentage of the cost of services provided at AH Facilities and services rendered by AH Providers.
-The Plan generally pays a lower percentage of the cost of services provided at PPO providers (and in the limited situations they are covered, PPO facilities).
+The Plan generally pays a lower percentage of the cost of services provided at PPO facilities (in the limited circumstances when they are covered, as described above) and services by PPO providers.
 See the Schedule of Benefits chapter.